danimp94/PLASTICS-THz/data/experiment_0/README.txt

 # Experiment 0

 ## Description
-Test 01: 10s sweep without sample from 100 to 600 GHz
+Test_01_10s: 10s sweep without sample from 100 to 600 GHz
-Test 02: 10s sweep with recycled paper sample from 100 to 600 GHz
+Test_02_10s: 10s sweep with recycled paper sample from 100 to 600 GHz

 ## Date
 19/09/2024